Top 10 Best Modern Classic Books

 9 1984

-Although at times 1984 can be a difficult and slowburning read, and the characters are not exceptionally deep or memorable, all is terrifyingly validated with the sheer genius of Orwell's philosophy, and the realism of the threat described.
+Although at times 1984 can be a difficult and slow-burning read, and the characters are not exceptionally deep or memorable, all is terrifyingly validated by the sheer genius of Orwell's philosophy and the realism of the described threat.

 10 The Book Thief

-A touching, accessible and enjoyable read - I doubt any will complain at its presence on the list, but nor is it the greatest novel of the past hundred years.
-Its depth is somewhat commercialised and overplayed by its recent popularity, but it reminds us there are capable authors still among us.
+A touching, accessible, and enjoyable read - I doubt anyone will complain about its presence on the list, but nor is it the greatest novel of the past hundred years.
+Its depth is somewhat commercialized and overplayed by its recent popularity, but it reminds us that capable authors are still among us.

 The Contenders